 Located on Deck 6, and approximately 242 sq. ft.
 (22.5 sq. m) in size, these cabins have one double or two single beds, and a 55 sq. ft.
 (5 sq. m) walk-out balcony.
 A separate combo sitting area/bedroom with a sofa bed and additional closet is around the corner, and a refrigerator, TV, state of the art “infotainment” system, and private bathroom with shower is also featured in each cabin.

 There is one dining room located on Deck 4.
 If there is one constant at sea, it is that you’ll enjoy delicious meals on a daily basis.
-While meal times may change due to landings and wildlife encounters, you’ll always be served three meals a day.
-Hours of operation will be posted around the ship, as they are subject to change based on the activities planned for your voyage each day.

 The perfect polar expedition doesn’t just happen.
 It takes a team of talented, knowledgeable and experienced professionals to bring it all together.
 Our Expedition Team is comprised of seasoned veterans with rich backgrounds in marine biology, history, glaciology, geology and more.
 With the highest staff-to-guest ratio in the industry, our Expedition Teams safely deliver your trip-of-a-lifetime to maximize your polar adventure every step of the way.